mit-pslam/challenge-landing-page/README.md

 Note that `BASE_PORT` is a number that specifies a port for `python` and `FlightGoggles` to communicate with each other.
 Port numbers are between 1 to 65535, and typically set to something above 1024 (e.g., 8000).
 See [here](https://www.linuxandubuntu.com/home/what-are-ports-how-to-find-open-ports-in-linux) for a bit more details about ports.

-## Baselines
+## Baseline

 We provide a baseline that ingests RGB and depth images via convolutional and recurrent networks.
-The baseline makes use of the [Rllib](https://docs.ray.io/en/master/rllib/) library and is implemented in PyTorch.
+The baseline makes use of the [Rllib](https://docs.ray.io/en/master/rllib/) library to perform reinforcement learning and is implemented in PyTorch.

 For complete instructions on running and evaluating our baseline, please see the baseline [document](doc/baseline.md).

+# Submission

+A policy is submitted as a Docker image.
+The docker image will contain Python code for the challenge, which includes this repository.
+You will need to ensure that your policy is defined in that image, as well.

+Details for building, testing, and modifying the challenge Docker image can be found in the [docker overview](doc/docker.md).

 ## Additional Details

-We've posted some [tips and ideas](doc/tips.md) to help you get started with the challenge.

 See our [FAQ](doc/faq.md) page for discussion about common issues that you may experience.

 ## Acknowledgement
 Research was sponsored by the United States Air Force Research Laboratory and the Department of the Air Force Artificial Intelligence Accelerator and was accomplished under Cooperative Agreement Number FA8750-19-2-1000.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Department of the Air Force or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.